klasstechnologies/ArchUnitWithSampleSpringBoot/README.md

-# SpringBootFeaturesSample
+# ArchUnitWithSampleSpringBoot
-A sample project showcasing the capabilities being provided by the different modules in Spring Boot
+A project containing examples to incorporate ArchUnit f/w in a sample Spring Boot application to enforce architectural guidelines / principles